Anglers' Edge Online

 Attention all boaters - we now offer food delivery to your boat!
 Call the marina place an order for $25 or more and it will be brought to your boat.
 Credit/Debit only.
 Also every third Friday of the month is free Friday!
 Free parking, boat launch, dog fees!!!
 No district fishing permits needed (but for all anglers 16 and older do need state fishing license).

 HALF OFF ALL BOAT RENTALS Including Patio Boats!
 Tuesday — Thursday.
 Excluding holidays

-Bass fishing has picked up a lot more on both the shoreline and off a boat.
-Reports of bass are getting caught on a daily basis all over the lake.
-If you are fishing for bass, they are hitting mostly in the early mornings and evenings mostly on plastics, jigs and hula grubs and top water here and there.
+Bass fishing remains steady over the last several weeks.
+Reports of bass getting caught several times a weeks with anglers fishing back by Bass Cove and along Half Moon Bay.
+If you are fishing for bass, they are hitting mostly in the early mornings and evenings on plastics, jigs and hula grubs and top water here and there.
 Silver Rainbow Flukes and Watermelon Senkos are also doing really well with 3/0 wide shank hook.
 Live wells can be provided upon request thanks to Walton’s Pond.
 A couple good spots to fish for bass are; near the island or the tulles by Raccoon Point.
 Please practice catch and release for bass, as they are not stocked into the lake and their population depends on you!